Talking To Tina

 Q: I have always been told that using color on a resume is not acceptable.
 I notice that you use color and have box shaped icons on your resumes.
 Won’t my resume be rejected from being scanned?
 What will the employers think if I use color?

-A: #1 You will receive several final copies of your resume.
+A: You will receive several final copies of your resume.
 One copy is for scanning purposes.
 This copy is converted into a .txt document.
 All of the ‘bells and whistles’ are removed.
 This will ensure that your resume is scanned properly.
 Your color copy (if you choose color) is to be used when emailing your resume to the recruiter, headhunter or hiring leader.
 This copy is also the copy that you may take with you to distribute during your interview if you choose to take additional copies with you.
 A savvy company will not require you to bring copies so save your paper and ink.
 The primary purpose of using color and boxes is to capture the attention, differentiate your brand and separate yourself from others posting for employment.
-Color may be frowned upon by individuals who are stuck in the late 1980′s and 1990′s.
+Color may be frowned upon by individuals who are stuck in the late 1980’s and 1990’s.
 Color is now acceptable.
 Personal Branding offers insight to what colors mean and how you can best integrate them into your resume and your personal brand.
 Boxes are used on resumes to display organization and style.
 Simply put, your resume is your advertisement.
 Your ad needs to speak for you long before you show up and long after you leave.
-You can gain an advantage from a classic, contemporary or couture resume with our without color.
+You can gain an advantage from a classic, contemporary, or couture resume with or without color.
 Just don’t rule it out before you become educated on the advantages.
 Great question!

 Q: What can I do to maximize my social networking presence.
 With so many web sites on the internet, it becomes overwhelming.